Kaalwy/MeiBot/README.md

-# KalleBot
+# MeiBot

-KalleBot is a simple yet powerful Discord bot designed to enhance your Discord server's experience.
+MeiBot is a simple yet powerful Discord bot designed to enhance your Discord server's experience.
 It offers various features, including music playback, dice rolling, moderation tools, and more.
 If you'd like to contribute or collaborate on this project, feel free to reach out to me on Discord with the username `kaal_wy`.

 ## Features